TFP / TFCD Tips for Models & Photographers

 The photographer should not touch you at any point of time.

 There are stories of photographers trying to "adjust" the postures of the models.
-This is very subjective but I would stand by my principles of not touching my model.
-Of course, by not touching, it may take longer time to guide the model into the correct poses.
+This is very subjective but I would stand by my principles of not touching my models, especially when it comes to sensual themes.
+Of course, by not having any body contact, it may take longer time to guide the model into the correct poses.
 I have to give up some poses at times when the models cannot understand even after demonstrating to them.

 I have model friends who have done indoor sexy shoot with photographers and most of the photographers get to touch them without them knowing they have been taken advantage of.
 I have heard of real life stories that some photographers in overseas do caress the model openly and I'm sure it would happen in any country.